-Mathematics and concepts pertaining to Machine Learning and Deep Learning take the centerstage when one talks about becoming proficient in this field.
+Mathematics and concepts on Machine Learning and Deep Learning take the centerstage when one talks about becoming proficient in this field.
 The emphasis on these concepts is rightly put because the job demands a lot of trend seeking and the ability to perform exceptional predictive analytics.

-A certification with a specialization in Data Science can help students or enthusiasts a long way in developing the skills required for the industry and eventually helps in securing a good job.
+A certification with a specialization in Data Science can help students or enthusiasts in developing the skills required for the industry and eventually help secure a good job.

 Data Science Skills